 If you choose the later, you can have a judge or court clerk sign as your officiant when you file your paperwork.
 You’ll need to make an appointment, and it must be at least three days after obtaining your license.
 Bring at least two witnesses over 18 years of age and pay a court cost of $117.

 Court Officiant Cost: $117

-Private Officiant Cost: Couples typically between $200-350 on an officiant who comes to you.
+Private Officiant Cost: Couples can spend anywhere between $200-$3,000 on an officiant who comes to you.

 You can easily apply for a marriage license online at your county clerk’s office (smaller towns and cities may require you to submit a paper application).
 If you live overseas, or out of state, is may be easier to handle your paperwork in your home state or country.